Avoiding Damp and Mould in London Retrofits: A Homeowner Guide

 • whole house systems such as MVHR in airtight homes

 Draughts do not count as ventilation.
-They do not remove moisture.
-They simply make a room colder.
+They simply make a room colder without reliably removing moisture.
 Ventilation is the controlled movement of stale air out of the home and fresh air in.

 Breathable external wall insulation retrofit with cork render on an interwar London semi, combined with hemp floor insulation, loft insulation, MVHR, solar panels and an air source heat pump.